DataKind-DC/capital-nature-ingest/README.md

  - `cap-nature-venues-<date>.csv` (a list of the event venues, which builds off the previous list each successive time you run this)

 ## Contributing
+If you'd like to lend a hand, hop on over to our [Issues](https://github.com/DataKind-DC/capital-nature-ingest/issues) to see what event sources still need scraping.
+If you see one that you'd like to tackle, assign yourself to that issue and/or leave a comment saying so.
+This will let others know that you're working on that event source and that they shouldn't duplicate your efforts.

-Please read [CONTRIBUTING](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/CONTRIBUTING.md) for details on how to contribute.
+Once you've found something you want to work on, please read [CONTRIBUTING](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/CONTRIBUTING.md) for details on how to contribute using git and GitHub.

 ## License
 [Here](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/LICENSE)